nullre/rw_mods/NR_AutoMachineTool/README_en.md

 - It is made with reference to S.A.L.: Auto-crafters 2.0.(http://steamcommunity.com/sharedfiles/filedetails/?id=932193652)
 - It is made with reference to S.A.L.: Extra Crafters.(http://steamcommunity.com/sharedfiles/filedetails/?id=940984361)
 - It is made with reference to Industrial Rollers.(http://steamcommunity.com/sharedfiles/filedetails/?id=940984361)
+- It is made with reference to Project RimFactory.(https://steamcommunity.com/sharedfiles/filedetails/?id=1206316724)
 Thanks to the producers of these mods.

 ---